getreu/tp-note/doc/source/tp-note--manual.md

   change this association in _Tp-Note_'s configuration file.
 Please refer to the [Tp-Note's man-page] for details.

-### Chose your favorite text editor and make it default
+### Chose your favourite text editor and make it default

 * Your preferred text editor is not *Notepad*?
 Change it![^1]